the wausau school district education department

 - have the right to culturally sensitive school personnel.

-SELF ESTEEM - We believe that EL students:
+SELF ESTEEM - We believe that ML students:

 - need positive role models